 Priorities and Objectives can both be used to set goals in 15Five.
 Priorities are short-term goals or tasks that follow the cadence of 15Five reporting.
 The Objectives feature in 15Five uses the OKR (Objectives and Key Results) Methodology which is a framework for defining and tracking business objectives and their outcomes.
 Objectives are long term goals.
 In 15Five you can have company-wide, department, individual, and self-development objectives.
-For more information on the Objectives and Key Results methodology please see Methodology Explained: OKRs from our Success Center and OKR Methodology from our Science pages.
+For more information on the Objectives and Key Results methodology see the OKR Methodology write up from our Science pages.

 Create team objectives

 Collaborative objectives in 15Five enable teams to align and work together to drive company initiatives forward.
-Your team might often work together on a single objective.
+Your team might be working together on a single objective.
 You can create department objectives for your team for which multiple team members contribute.
-Collaborative objectives have a single owner as the individual who is accountable for that objective, but the key results within that objective are owned by multiple individuals.
+Collaborative objectives still have a single owner.
+Though there is one owner, the person who is accountable for that objective's progress, key results within that objective can be owned by multiple individuals.
 Align department objectives with company-wide objectives to see how department goals drive company goals forward.

 You can also align your direct reports' individual objectives with department objectives, so each person can see how their work drives the team goals forward.
 Keep your teams' objectives flexible.
-They can be easily adjusted and revised as your team members' work evolves and priorities change.
+They can be easily adjusted and revised as your direct reports' work evolves and priorities change.
 In 15Five, you can easily edit objectives and key results after initial entry.
 OKRs are most effective when they can be adjusted during the quarter to match business needs.